-Pepperstone has tailored it’s offering those with expert trading experience due to their:
+Pepperstone has tailored its offering for those with expert trading experience by providing:

 Pepperstone charges competitive, low commissions, especially when you consider commissions are charged in AUD.